 Pricing & Plans

-*The prices mentioned here reflect standard rates at the time of writing, and the final amount may vary due to taxes, promotions, or partner discounts.
+*The prices mentioned here reflect standard U.S. rates at the time of writing.

 Supported Countries/Regions

-Microsoft Teams is available globally for personal use, and anyone can sign up for the free version.
+Microsoft Teams itself is available globally, and anyone can sign up for the free version.
 However, the ability to call regular phone numbers using Teams Phone is limited by region.

 Microsoft offers Calling Plans and phone numbers only in select countries.
 For example, the United States is fully supported, along with many European countries and parts of Asia.
 However, not all countries have access to PSTN calling features.